expresspigeon/blog/src/content/kb/transactional/transactional-send.md

 Parameter          Required               Description
 -------------      --------------------   --------------------------------
-template_id        Yes                    Newsletter template id to be sent to                 Yes                    Email address to send message to reply_to           Yes                    Email address to reply to from               Yes                    From name, such as your name or name of your organization
+template_id        Yes                    Template template id to be sent to                 Yes                    Email address to send message to reply_to           Yes                    Email address to reply to from               Yes                    From name, such as your name or name of your organization